HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a researcher in the School of Software & the State Key Laboratory of CAD&CG at Zhejiang University.
 I received Ph.D.
-Degree in Computer Graphics from Zhejiang University under the supervision of Prof. Wei Chen.
+Degree in Computer Science from Zhejiang University under the supervision of Prof. Wei Chen.
 My research interests include visual analysis and artificial intelligence.